-Dr. Dalmaijer is currently providing expertise in gaze-contingent experimental design and data analysis on our operant conditioning study.
+Dr. Dalmaijer designed our gaze-contingent operant conditioning study and recently presented the work at the European Conference on Eye Movements.
 You can find his invaluable book on programming in Python for psychologists here, which is a must-read for any graduate student or advanced undergraduate in psychology.

 Dr. Morris conducts transdiagnostic research on stress and pain

 disorders, with a focus on racial disparities in mental health.
 He and

 Dr. Armstrong are conducting eye-tracking research on the

 nature of racial differences in disgust sensitivity and